'Tomorrow will be more difficult than the last two games' - FC Goa's Juan Ferrando wary of Persepolis' quality | Goal.com

-'Tomorrow will be more difficult than the last two games' - FC Goa's Juan Ferrando wary of Persepolis' quality
+AFC Champions League: Juan Ferrando - Persepolis will be FC Goa's toughest test

-Juan Ferrando wants to see FC Goa appear in the AFC Champions League (ACL) more often in the future with a more realistic target at hand for which he feels that the club has to improve a lot.
+Juan Ferrando wants to see FC Goa participate in the AFC Champions League (ACL) more often in the future for which he feels that the club has to improve a lot.

 The Indian Super League (ISL) outfit has so far managed to register consecutive goalless draws against Qatar Star League's Al-Rayyan and Al Wahda who participate in the UAE Pro League.
 FC Goa are now set to face Group E leaders and Persian Gulf Pro League reigning champions, Persepolis, at the Fatorda stadium in Goa on Tuesday.